Geoffrey Malins: Film

 Geoffrey Malins with aeroscope camera during WWI.

-Prior to the outbreak of the First World War, Malins joined the British arm of the Gaumont Film Company.
+Prior to the outbreak of the First World War, Malins joined the British arm of Gaumont.
 In the autumn of the 1914, the company sent him to Belgium to record footage of the Belgian army in action.

 1915 saw the release of a number of song films shot by Malins.
 These were silent films based on well known tunes such as Abide with Me and On the Banks of Allan Water, designed to be shown with live singers providing a musical accompaniment.
 Late the same year Malins received a War Office appointment to act as an official cameraman.
 He was given an honorary rank and sent to the front with an assistant.

 The pinnacle of the footage shot by Malins and his assistant John McDowell in 1916 is represented in the feature The Battle of the Somme.
-The huge success of the film led to the release of The Battle of the Ancre and the Advance of the Tanks but Malins' work at the front was hampered by increasing ill health.
+The huge success of the film led to the release of The Battle of the Ancre and the Advance of the Tanks, but Malins' work at the front was hampered by increasing ill health.
 He was invalided out of the army in June 1918.

 Malins published an account of his wartime filming in 1920 entitled How I Filmed the War.
 The book conveys the extremely dangerous conditions under which Malins worked (though it also omits reference to McDowell).
-In it Malins described his own feelings towards the Battle of the Somme's initial reception in Britain:
+In it, Malins described his own feelings towards the Battle of the Somme's initial reception in Britain:

 "I really thought that some of the dead scenes would offend the British public.
 And yet why should they?
 It is only a very mild touch of what is happening day after day, week after week, on the bloody plains of France and Belgium ... the British public did not object to these realistic scenes in the film.
 They realised that it was their duty to see for themselves."

 In June 1918, Malins was awarded an OBE.
 The citation commended his work as official photographer "in circumstances of great difficulty and danger."

 In January 1919, Malins founded the Garrick Film Company.
 The company produced at least three films, directed by Malins: Patricia Brent, Spinster (depicting a German air attack on London and promoted as 'the air raid film'), The Greater Love and The Golden Web.
 The Golden Web had a plot based around the discovery of a gold mine, but the film failed, and the company went into liquidation in August the following year.
-Malins made at least half a dozen features and several more shorts with London-born actress Gladys Mary Peterkin Mitchell (1892-1986; "Ena Beaumont"), a partner at Garrick to whom he was briefly married.
+Malins made at least half a dozen features and several more shorts with London-born actress Gladys Mary Peterkin Mitchell (1892–1986; "Ena Beaumont"), a partner at Garrick to whom he was briefly married.